 Have you noticed your LiFePO4 battery discharging faster than it should?
 One minute, you have a fully topped-up battery bank; the next thing you know, it's almost fully drained.
 This could be a hassle, especially when you're off-grid, on the road, or during a power outage and counting on using it as backup power.
-However, before rushing on to type “Why is my LiFePO4 battery draining so fast?” on your search bar, give this a read first.
+However, before rushing on to type “Why is my LiFePO4 battery draining so fast?” in your search bar, give this a read first.

-Whether you're using a car battery, AGM battery, lead-acid, or lithium battery, a decline in performance and faster discharge rate are usually caused by similar issues.
+Whether you're using a car battery, AGM battery, lead-acid battery, or lithium battery, a decline in performance and a faster discharge rate are usually caused by similar issues.
 These include battery age, over or undercharging, exposure to extreme temperatures, or sulfation.
 If your battery drains fast, it also most likely means that you need to replace it, and nobody wants that, especially if you haven't used it enough to get your money's value.

 If you notice your lithium battery discharging quickly, don't panic just yet.
-Here are some reasonsyour battery pack does not last as long as it should.
-Check them individually and you might just find out the root cause and fix it yourself!
+Here are some reasons your battery pack does not last as long as it should.
+Check them individually, and you might just find out the root cause and fix it yourself!

 Top Reasons Why Your Battery Is Draining So Fast